Shenzhou 18

 Shenzhou 18 (神舟十八号 (Shénzhōu Shíbā-hào, Divine Boat Number 18)) was a Chinese spaceflight to the Tiangong space station, launched on 25 April 2024.
 It carried three People's Liberation Army Astronaut Corps (PLAAC) taikonauts on board a Shenzhou spacecraft.
 The mission was the thirteenth crewed Chinese spaceflight and the eighteenth flight overall of the Shenzhou program.

 The three crew members in this mission contributed to breaking the record for the most people (19) simultaneously in orbit, set after the Soyuz MS-26 mission launched on 11 September with its three crew members, along with the four crew members of the private Polaris Dawn mission launched on 10 September, and the nine crew members on the International Space Station.

 Background

-Shenzhou 18 is the seventh flight to the Tiangong space station, and is expected to last approximately 6 months.
+Shenzhou 18 is the seventh flight to the Tiangong space station, and was expected to last approximately 6 months.
 It will depart following the arrival of the Shenzhou 19 crew.

 The crew of Shenzhou 18 was announced on April 24, 2024.